Glen Art Theatre

 10 people favorited this theater

-The Glen Art, formerly a single screen theater seating nearly 1000, opened in the early 20s.
+The Glen Theatre, formerly a single screen theatre, opened in February 1927.
 It was designed in the Tudor Revival style, along with the storefronts on either side of the three-story building.
-The architect was William B. Betts of Park Ridge, Illinois, who also designed a number of other movie theaters in the Chicago suburbs.
-Originally, the Glen not only featured motion pictures, but live stage acts, as well, and contained a Barton organ.
+The architect was William B. Betts of Park Ridge, IL, who also designed a number of other movie theaters in the Chicago suburbs.
+Originally, the Glen Theatre not only featured motion pictures, but live stage acts, as well, and contained a Barton organ.

 Today, the exterior remains fairly similar to its original appearance, except for a later marquee, and its vertical sign long since removed.
 The interior, however, has been heavily altered.